Cloud platforms need to understand the regulatory parameters concerning cloud communication.

 Why is ISO important?

-ISO lays a strong foundation for national and international compliance for all business – helping them save a lot of time and increasing mobility expand internationally.
+ISO lays a strong foundation for national and international compliance for all businesses, including the ins and outs of the 27001 certification – helping them save a lot of time and increasing mobility expand internationally.
+The 27001 certification specifically focuses on information security management systems, ensuring organizations have the necessary measures in place to protect sensitive information and mitigate risks.

 What is SOC 2 for dummies?